Updated on January 4, 2023

 - Other sanding tools

 The first step in how to cover seams on vinyl walls (or a joint seam taping project) in a manufactured home is to wash down your walls.
-My house is at least 10 years old, so there is a lot of built-up gunk on the walls, especially since this is the kitchen.
+My house is at least ten years old, so there is a lot of built-up gunk on the walls, especially since this is the kitchen.

 For the straight seams, you can use the self-adhesive mesh joint tape.
 The only tricky part of the mesh is that if you don’t cover it well with joint compound, you will see the mesh outline under your paint.
-We have a few spots in our house where the old homeowners did repairs and you can see the criss-cross pattern.
+We have a few spots in our house where the old homeowners did repairs, and you can see the crisscross pattern.

 The above picture shows the mesh tape added over our previous spackling attempt.
 Before starting, I sanded most of it off.
-Add a nice big helping of joint compound over the mesh tape.

 Smooth it down with your large drywall knife.

-Allow it to dry.
-Once dry, sand with a drywall sponge or other sander.
-As a personal note, this drywall sanding sponge works well but did not hold up for very long.
+As a personal note, this drywall sanding sponge works well but does not hold up for very long.
 It is nice because there is much less spackle dust being flung about, but the “sanding” part of the sponge came off after only a few uses.
 I ended up switching to regular sanding blocks.

-After one coat of spackle, your wall should look the picture shown below.
+After one coat of spackle, your wall should look like the picture shown below.
+You can see streaks in the joint compound because you use the sanding sponge wet, and it hadn’t yet dried completely.

 Some tips I learned from experience with this whole project: